agi-merge/waggle-dance/README.md

 It was originally inspired by [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT), and has concurrency features similar to those found in [gpt-researcher](https://github.com/assafelovic/gpt-researcher).
 I thought it would be nice to contribute to the JS ecosystem.
 Many other agentic systems are written in Python, and I wanted to see if I could make something in JS that was just as good.
 I also wanted to see if I could make something that was more accessible to non-technical users.

+An (unstable) API is also available via [tRPC](packages/api/src/root.ts) as well an API [implemented within Next.js](apps/nextjs/src/pages/api).
+The client-side is mostly responsible for orchestrating and rendering the agent executions, while the API and server-side executes the agents and stores the results.
+This architecture is likely to be adjusted in the future.

 <p align="center">
 <img src="https://github.com/agi-merge/waggle-dance/assets/906671/aaa6850d-b6d4-4acb-be50-5f8cdf50a760" height="480" />